eliasdjaoui/exploratory-data-analysis---customer-loans-in-finance400/README.md

 | `application_type`             | Indicates whether the loan is an individual application or a joint application with two co-borrowers                                                 | `string`    |

+1. Columns with High Null Percentage (> 50%)
+Columns:

+mths_since_last_record (88.60%)
+mths_since_last_major_derog (86.17%)
+next_payment_date (60.13%)
+mths_since_last_delinq (57.17%)

+We deal with these columns by dropping them.

+2. Columns with Moderate Null Percentage (5-10%)
+Columns:

+int_rate (9.53%)
+term (8.80%)
+funded_amount (5.54%)
+Approach:

+Imputation: Given that these columns have a moderate percentage of null values, imputation is likely the best approach.
+You can impute int_rate with the mean or median interest rate.
+For term, you might fill in the mode (most common loan term). funded_amount could be imputed with the mean, median, or even a predicted value based on other available data.

+3. Columns with Low Null Percentage (< 5%)
+Columns:

+employment_length (3.91%)
+last_payment_date (0.13%)
+collections_12_mths_ex_med (0.09%)
+last_credit_pull_date (0.01%)
+Approach:

+Imputation: Since these columns have very few missing values, imputation is straightforward.
+For employment_length, you might fill in with the median or mode.
+For last_payment_date and last_credit_pull_date, consider using the mode or some forward/backward fill.
+The collections_12_mths_ex_med might be filled with 0 if it represents the count of collections and nulls could indicate no collections.